Normal man gets 10 year prison sentence for child sex trafficking - NewsBreak

 Family wants justice after 4-year-old punched at Peoria Speedway

-PEORIA (Heart of Illinois ABC) - A family wants justice after their 4-year-old was punched in the face at the Peoria Speedway.
-Witness video obtained by Heart of Illinois ABC shows what led up to the reported 100 person brawl Saturday night.
-Video shows the moment a crash occurred on...
+PEORIA (25 News Now) - A family wants justice after their 4-year-old was punched in the face at the Peoria Speedway.
+Witness video obtained by 25 News shows what led up to the reported 100 person brawl Saturday night.
+Video shows the moment a crash occurred on the track then...

 Peoria Police investigating aggravated vehicular hijacking

-PEORIA (Heart of Illinois ABC) - A man said he was robbed by two men on the 300 block of W. McClure on Monday.
+PEORIA (WEEK) - A man said he was robbed by two men on the 300 block of W. McClure on Monday.
 The victim said one man was armed with a handgun.
 He said the suspects robbed him of his personal items and took off with his vehicle.
+Police were able...

 Peoria police investigating early morning ATM break-in

-PEORIA (Heart of Illinois ABC) - Police are investigating after an ATM was broken into early Tuesday morning.
+PEORIA (25 News Now) - Police are investigating after an ATM was broken into early Tuesday morning.
 Just before 5:30 a.m., police responded to an alarm call in the 6000 block of Knoxville Avenue - near the corner of North Prospect Road.
-Upon arrival, officers found an ATM machine...
+Upon arrival, officers found an ATM machine that...

 Missing Peoria man found

-PEORIA (Heart of Illinois ABC) - Peoria Police reported 24-year-old David D. Hicks Jr was found and is doing well.
+PEORIA (WEEK) - Peoria Police reported 24-year-old David D. Hicks Jr was found and is doing well.
 He was previously last seen on Tuesday June 28th in the 15000 block of Schlink Road, Brimfield.
 Copyright 2022 Heart of Illinois ABC.
 All rights reserved.

 Numerous gas station entrances blocked by law enforcement in Peoria area

-PEORIA (Heart of Illinois ABC) - The entrances to at least four Peoria area gas stations have been blocked off by squad cars of different law enforcement agencies.
+PEORIA (25 News Now) - The entrances to at least four Peoria area gas stations have been blocked off by squad cars of different law enforcement agencies.
 Law enforcement was seen at the Shell station at Knoxville and Nebraska and the Shell station between Rockwood and Sterling as well as the Shell station at Main and Blackjack in front of the Par-a-Dice casino in East Peoria.

 YOU MAY ALSO LIKE